The Fitties Journal

 How Women Build Muscle: The Science

 The difference is hormonal.
-Men produce roughly 15 to 20 times more testosterone than women, which is why they tend to carry more total muscle mass and can add it faster.
+Men carry roughly 15 times the circulating testosterone of women, and produce about 20 times as much (Handelsman et al., Endocrine Reviews 2018).
+Those two figures differ for a reason, and it is why you should be sceptical of any single ratio quoted without units.
+That gap is why men carry more total muscle mass.
+It is not why they build it faster, because in percentage terms they do not.
 Women, however, produce more estrogen and growth hormone relative to body weight, and both play supportive roles in muscle repair and recovery.

 The practical takeaway: women build muscle through the exact same mechanism as men.
-It happens at a somewhat slower rate, and the result tends to be leaner and more defined rather than bulky.
+It happens on a smaller absolute scale, because there is less starting tissue, but in percentage terms the gains are comparable.
 That is physiology, not a limitation.

 FitWhey+